Sefterska/demo-repo/README.md

 # demo-repo
-This is repo for exercise
+This is a repo for exercise